2ndrew2ncheta/Advanced-Data-Group-Project-3/README.md

 # Analysis of FINANCIALIZED HOUSING data set — 2020 to 2021

-This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://www.google.com),” published Month Date, Year.
-Please read that article, which contains important context and details, before proceeding.
+This repository contains data, analytic code, and findings on the capitalization rates of certain buildings in New York City.
+This is a key metric for assessing the riskiness of real estate investments.

 ## Data